-Your doctor diagnoses mastitis based on a physical exam, taking into account signs and symptoms of fever, chills and a painful area in the breast.
-Another clear sign is a wedge-shaped area on the breast that points toward the nipple and is tender to the touch.
+Your doctor diagnoses mastitis based on a physical exam, taking into account signs and symptoms such as fever, chills and breast pain.
+Another clear sign is a wedge-shaped area of redness on the breast that points toward the nipple and is tender to the touch.

 - Dixon JM.
-Lactational mastitis. http://www.uptodate.com/index.
-Accessed June 6, 2012.
+Lactational mastitis. http://www.uptodate.com/home.
+Accessed April 23, 2015.

 - FAQ on mastitis.
 La Leche League International. http://www.llli.org/FAQ/mastitis.html.
-Accessed June 6, 2012.
+Accessed April 23, 2015.